Kim Min-hee (actress, born 1982): Personal life

 The controversy was allegedly the reason why Management SOOP decided not to renew Kim's management contract, which ended in early 2016.
 She also lost endorsement deals, including that with the cosmetics company Company K, and costume sponsorships, having to pay hundreds of millions of won in advertising penalties.
 Since then, Kim has been virtually banned from the Korean film industry and has solely appeared in Hong's movies, which are self-produced or co-produced alongside European production companies.

-In January 14, 2025, it was reported by news outlets that Kim and Hong were expecting their first child after the two were spotted visiting an obstetrics clinic together.
+On January 14, 2025, it was reported by news outlets that Kim and Hong were expecting their first child after the two were spotted visiting an obstetrics clinic together.
 Kim later gave birth to a son on April 8, 2025.